-Bin Yuan December 1, 2014
+Bin Yuan December 8, 2014

-1 Introduction
+1 INTRODUCTION

 Building a language model usually requires a large amount of training data, which is burdensome to obtain.
 And it is impractical to construct a language model that covers an entire spoken language, including specialized and technical fields.
 When there are some words and we don't have the corresponding corpus, it's impossible to recognize them for the word based language model.
-We combine the class based language model and word-based language model using WFST composition technique.
-In the same time, we explore the relation between thecomposition weight and other hyper-parameters.
+We combine the class based language model and word based language model using WFST(weighted finite state transducer) composition operation.
+The class we used in our method is a specific named entity(such as address name, person name etc.) and we call the composite language model as tag language model.
+We explore the relation between the composition weight and other hyper-parameters.
 We test our method on a domain-specific test set and our approach can dramatically improve the recognition rate of the low-frequency or unseen words in the training corpus.

-2 METHOD
+2 Method